Table of Contents

 8. Integration of AI in Software Architecture Design

-AI is now used to support software architecture decisions, helping teams choose structures, manage system complexity, and plan services.
-It’s applied in new and existing systems to improve speed, accuracy, and maintainability.
+AI now supports software architecture decisions, helping teams select appropriate structures, manage system complexity, and plan services effectively.
+It is used for both new and existing systems to improve speed, accuracy, and maintainability.
 AI models assist in mapping dependencies and predicting design flaws.

-According to UnivDatos, the AI Architecture Design Software Market reached USD 4.1 billion in 2022 and is set to grow at about 16.2% annually through 2030.
-This rise is supported by increasing interest in more innovative design tools, better AI features, and stronger demand for eco-friendly planning.
+According to UnivDatos, the AI Architecture Design Software Market reached USD 4.1 billion in 2022 and is projected to grow at approximately 16.2% annually through 2030.
+This growth is driven by rising interest in innovative design tools, improved AI features, and increased demand for eco-friendly planning.

 How users benefit: